VanAndelInstitute/WorldsSimplestCodeReview/README.md

 [![Build Status](https://travis-ci.org/VanAndelInstitute/WorldsSimplestCodeReview.png?branch=master)](https://travis-ci.org/VanAndelInstitute/WorldsSimplestCodeReview)  [![codecov](https://codecov.io/gh/VanAndelInstitute/WorldsSimplestCodeReview/branch/master/graph/badge.svg)](https://codecov.io/gh/VanAndelInstitute/WorldsSimplestCodeReview)

+## Cloning a repo into Rstudio

+1. In RStudio, go to File -> New Project

+2. In the New Project wizard, choose Version Control -> Git repository

+3. Enter the URL of your fork and the location on your local machine where you'd like the repository saved.

+4. Then Create Project.

+5. In the top-right panel there should be a 'Git' tab where you can see what's changed, pull and push commits, and see the commit history.

 ## How to finish setting up your new package

 Now that you've got a working package skeleton, there are a few steps to finish setting up all the integrations: